sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamps.rst

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset file.
-* Print sample dataset result.
+* Prints sample dataset result.
-* Convert sample string to timestamp.
+* Converts sample string to timestamp.
-* Print the expected result.
+* Prints the expected result.

 .. figure:: ../../_assets/tutorials/data-cleaning/convert-to-timestamps/1.PNG
    :alt: Convert To Timestamps